 Research Region: Southern Africa, Northern Kenya, North American Great Lakes

 Dr. Pfeiffer has also contributed to questions about the lives of the ancestors of Canadian First Nations peoples.
-Since her PhD thesis on hunter-gatherer populations of the Upper Great Lakes, she has published research on archaeologically derived skeletons from Ontario, especially the ossuaries of the Northern Iroquoians.
+Since her PhD thesis on hunter-gatherer populations of the Upper Great Lakes, she has published research on archaeologically derived skeletons from Ontario, particularly the ossuaries of the Northern Iroquoians.
 She has served as an associate editor of the American Journal of Physical Anthropology, and on the Research Advisory Board of the Canadian Institute for Advanced Research.

 2017 Vairamuthu, T., Pfeiffer, S. A juvenile with compromised osteogenesis provides insights into past hunter-gatherer lives.
-International Journal of Palaeopathology. https://doi.org/10.1016/j.ijpp.2017.11.002
+International Journal of Palaeopathology 20:1-9. https://doi.org/10.1016/j.ijpp.2017.11.002

 2017 Pfeiffer, S., J.C.
 Sealy, R.F.
 Williamson, C. Forrest, L. Lesage.
 Patterns of weaning among ancestral Huron-Wendat communities, determined from nitrogen isotopes.
 American Antiquity 82:2: 244-261.
 DOI: https://doi.org/10.1017/aaq.2016.36